 West Wind, near Wellington, is the largest wind farm built in one stage in New Zealand.
 Its 62 2.3MW turbines have a combined generating capacity of 142.6MW.
-Each year, West Wind generates as much electricity as 70,000 average kiwi homes would use annually – the equivalent of powering all the homes in Wellington City.
+Each year, West Wind generates as much electricity as 70,000 average kiwi homes would use annually – the equivalent of powering most of the homes in Wellington City.

 The tallest turbines in New Zealand are the 28 turbines at Te Uku Wind Farm in the Waikato.
 They stand 130m tall from ground to tip and can each generate 2.3MW.
 Te Uku generates enough electricity each year for about 30,000 average New Zealand homes.